 8) Click OK.

-After you apply the settings as above, your microphone should be working fine.
+After settings are applied as above, your microphone should be working fine.
 You can simply take a mic test on Zoom to check.
 If the issue persists, please move on to the next fix.

 Fix 3 – Update your audio driver

-One of the most common causes of Zoom mic-not-working issue is an outdated or a faulty audio driver.
-So you should update the audio driver to see if that fixes the problem.
+One of the most common causes of Zoom microphone not working is an outdated or a faulty audio driver.
+To keep your audio devices work in the tip-top condition, you should install the latest audio driver.

-There are two ways you can get the right drivers for your audio devices:
+There are two ways you can update your audio driver:

 Automatic driver update – If you don’t have the time, patience or computer skills to update your audio drivers manually, you can, instead, do it automatically with Driver Easy.
 Driver Easy will automatically recognize your system and find the correct drivers for your exact audio device, and your Windows version, and it will download and install them correctly: